Friendly competition can inspire a beginner

 The winner of the final would get the 1st place riboon, and the runner up would get the 2nd place ribbon.
 If you were knocked out, you could hang around and play casual games or just go home.

 We didn’t have regulation tournament sets, and used the “checkerboard” chess sets one would find in a department store with the flimsy plastic pieces.
 We were careful with the equipment, however, and it wasn’t a big deal.
 To that point, I had never even seen a tournament set of the kind that would become so familiar to me.
 As you can guess, we didn’t use clocks or keep notation.

-I remember blundering and getting knocked out by Lee in my first tournament.
+I remember blundering and getting knocked out in my first tournament, in the semi-final round.
 That lit a fire under me and I studied for the next event like never before!
 I was also less nervous and more careful, earning my first blue ribbon.

 Many more would follow after that.
 I finished 7th grade with a 29-4 record, only being KO’d one other time that year (two losses came from casual games, which counted in our overall record).